 Lazy Springs Recreation Park

 Just east of Fort Myers and north of the great Everglades, Lazy Springs Recreation Park is another great option for getting your Jeep muddy while giving it a great workout.

 There are lakes for camping, fishing, and watersports, as well as some great trails and hills that are equally fun and challenging for Jeeps and other off-roaders.

 These are just a few of the many great off-roading spots the Sunshine State has to offer.
 So, what are you waiting for?
 Hit up some of the fantastic Jeep off-road trails in Florida today.

-Get your TopLift Pro Jeep hardtop removal unit, breathe in that fresh summer air, and get to Jeepin’!
+Get your TopLift Pro Jeep hardtop removal unit and get to off-roading in Florida!